shopping-adventure/gen_serverring/README.md

 such a node will be ignored and it will be considered as not being member of `up_set`.
 It will however continue to be monitored if it was.

-A node that is forced down will continue to maintain it state, simply it will stop receiving gossips.
+A node that is forced down will continue to maintain its state, simply it will stop receiving gossips.

 ## Testing ##

-In order to test a cluster of 1 node (how exiting) use `./ct_test.sh`.
+In order to test a cluster of 1 node (how exiting) simply use `mix test test/mono_counter_test.exs`.

-In ordor to test a cluster of 4 nodes wich should be more interesting use `.//distributed_tests.sh`.
+In ordor to test a cluster of 4 nodes wich should be more interesting use `./distributed_tests.sh`.
 This script expects the name of the common test config file to use.
+If you provide the name of a non existing file, a default spec file named that way will be generated for you.

-Both scripts use erlang common_test and place their results in `ct_logs` and `ct_multi_logs` respectively
+`./distributed_tests.sh` uses erlang common_test and place its results in `ct_multi_logs`.

 ## Usage ##
 A cluster must have a local name (the same name amongst the node of the ring)